PhilT/merrol/README.md

 Features
 ----------------------------------
 * Configuration is all done in YAML files.
 Configure anything then CTRL+Y to reload all YAML files.
-Change shortcuts, settings, themes, views, etc.
+Change shortcuts, settings, themes, views, snippets, etc.
 * Panels - replace the outdated dialog box.
 Continue working even with it open.
 * Fuzzy File Panel - Open, create and rename files quickly and easily by pattern matching and selection.
 Starts with a folder view to aid navigation.
 Supports exclusions via .gitignore and globs (configurable, obviously)
 * Written with pure Ruby version 1.9.2 and Ruby-GNOME2